Reverse Dieting Explained: Does It Really Boost Metabolism?

 What Science Actually Supports

-There is limited high-quality evidence proving reverse dieting as a superior metabolic strategy.
+There is still limited high-quality evidence proving that reverse dieting is a uniquely superior metabolic strategy compared with returning to an accurately calculated maintenance intake.

 How to Implement Reverse Dieting Correctly